emmanuel-ch/Product_Trailer/README.md

 Example output:
 ![Example output](/assets/Example_output.png)
-An example output file is available at in /assets/
+An example output file is available in /assets/

 ## Installation and setup